orebas/GyroAveraging/README.md

 # GyroAveraging
-proof of concept for gyroveraging transform precomputation
+proof of concept for gyroveraging transform precomputation.